-- Establish and maintain a Torpoint Business Forum to promote and support a vibrant and successful local economy; - Maximise the use of our property for employment opportunities; - Act as the market licensing authority encouraging a regular market in the town; - Encourage community events, for example the Christmas Lights in Fore Street; - Support festivals and celebrations in Thanckes Park including the Platinum Jubilee in 2022 (pictured), as well as children and students' coming together from the three local schools, marking the momentous occasion to form a "70". - HMS RALEIGH Exercising their right to the Freedom of Torpoint in September 2021, which was initially presented in 1997.
+- Establish and maintain a Torpoint Business Forum to promote and support a vibrant and successful local economy; - Maximise the use of our property for employment opportunities; - Act as the market licensing authority encouraging a regular market in the town; - Encourage community events, for example the Christmas Lights in Fore Street; - Support festivals and celebrations in Thanckes Park including the Platinum Jubilee in 2022 (pictured), as well as Beacon lighting for the D-Day 80 commemorations in June 2024. - HMS RALEIGH Exercising their right to the Freedom of Torpoint in September 2023, which was initially presented in 1997.